 The safety and security of a dam can affect persons and property across local, state and even national borders.
 An incident in one area can affect commerce, navigation and power generation and distribution or it can cause severe damage in another area.
 As a result, there is a reasonable federal role to coordinate federal, state and local efforts to provide dam safety and security to citizens.

 To encourage individual and community responsibility for dam safety, FEMA coordinates partnerships through two federal organizations.
-Visit National Dam Safety Progarm Partners for more information.
+Visit National Dam Safety Program Partners for more information.

-A guide, Pocket Safety Guide for Dams and Impoundments (FEMA P-911), was developed as a quick reference to help dam owners and others assess low hazard dams and impoundments.
+A guide, Pocket Safety Guide for Dams and Impoundments (FEMA P-911), was developed by USDA in collaboration with DHS, FEMA, and the National Dam Safety Program as a quick reference to help dam owners and others assess low hazard dams and impoundments.
 Uncontrolled release of a reservoir resulting from a dam failure can have a devastating effect on people and property downstream.
 Safely maintaining a dam is a key element in preventing dam failure and limiting the liability a dam owner could face.